Ireland can beat All Blacks - O'Sullivan

 "If we get a lot of things right, we can do it but it's going to be a whole different bag of spanners than it was last weekend."

-Ireland earned a historic first win over the All Blacks in Chicago in November 2016 and then defeated them again in Dublin two years later but New Zealand delivered a 46-14 hammering to the Irish in their last meeting in the 2019 World Cup quarter-final.
+Ireland earned a historic first win over the All Blacks in Chicago in November 2016 then defeated them again in Dublin two years later but New Zealand delivered a 46-14 hammering to the Irish in their last meeting in the 2019 World Cup quarter-final.

+- Inside the Song with Paul McCartney: McCartney reveals his inspiration behind the hit 'Yesterday'

+- 'I'm a footballer and I'm gay': Adelaide United's Josh Cavallo comes out